Kevin Millar: Awards

 After the 2001 season, Millar was awarded the Charlie Hough Good Guy Award by the Florida chapter of the Baseball Writers' Association of America.

 After the 2003 season, Millar was awarded the Jackie Jensen Award, which is presented each year by the Boston chapter of the BBWAA.
 The award is presented to the player who best exemplifies the spirit and desire of Jackie Jensen, the former Red Sox outfielder.

 Movie and television appearances

 Millar made an appearance (in actual game footage from Game 4 of the 2004 ALCS) in the movie Fever Pitch in which he walked and was lifted for a pinch runner, Dave Roberts, during the Red Sox rally in the bottom of the 9th inning.

-Millar co-hosts the MLB Network show Intentional Talk with Stephen Nelson.
+Millar co-hosts the MLB Network show Intentional Talk with Siera Santos and Ryan Dempster.
 He repeatedly uses the phrase "Got heeeem" which has become a signature part of "Intentional Talk".

+In 2022, Millar became a broadcaster and analyst for the Boston Red Sox on NESN.
+On August 21, 2023 Millar gained national recognition for calling Red Sox player Adam Duvall's three run home run and its location right before it occurred.

+Millar voiced himself in "Abe League of Their Moe", a 2025 episode of The Simpsons.

 Personal life

-Millar is married and has four young children.
-Millar currently makes his residence in Austin, Texas.
+Millar is married and has four children.
 Millar is the nephew of former major league outfielder Wayne Nordhagen.